phillipadsmith/2014.phillipadsmith.com/_posts/2016-02-02-connect-the-drunken-walk-of-a-thousand-media-entrepreneurs.md

 ---
 layout: post
 date: "2016-02-03 09:00:00"
+title: The Drunken Walk of a Thousand Media Entrepreneurs
 dek: "How Hacks/Hackers Connect is using lessons from the Lean Startup movement to learn, improve, and scale"
 summary: ""
 category: convening